Viscadia/Assignments/README.md

 - **Data Cleaning** – Handling inconsistencies, nulls, and malformed records.
 - **ETL Design** – Scalability, modularity, and realism of your pipeline.
-- **Python Proficiency** – OOP, functional design, use of decorators or patterns.
+- **Python Proficiency** – OOPs, functional design, use of decorators or patterns.
 - **SQL Skills** – Schema design, joins, and query logic.
 - **Cloud Understanding** – Knowing AWS components and their interactions.
 - **Communication** – Clarity of markdown explanations and assumptions.